 Corrugated plastic is a fabulous material for printing.
 Either an image can be printed onto acrylic and then applied to the Coroplast, or the graphic can be printed directly onto the plastic.
 Because the plastic sheeting usually comes in a bright white color, the full color spectrum looks great on corrugated plastic.

 Yes!
-Corrugated plastic is 100% recyclable under Resin Code 5.
-Not every curbside recycling program will accept it, but most any recycling facility will.
+Corrugated plastic made from polypropylene is 100% recyclable under Resin Code 5.
+How to recycle polypropylene depends on where you live.
+Not every curbside recycling program will accept it, but any recycling facility will.
 Prior to recycling your Coroplast board, remove any accessories that are not made of polypropylene, like metal stakes or grommets used in display.
-Your recycled corrugated plastic can be repurposed for a wide variety of uses, especially for household wares made from plastic like bins, brooms, ice scrapers, and trays.
+Your recycled corrugated plastic can be melted down and reformed for a wide variety of uses, especially for household wares made from plastic like bins, brooms, ice scrapers, and trays.

 Ways to reuse corrugated plastic